 To continue receiving financial aid payments, you are expected to successfully complete all your classes with good grades.
 You must have at least a 2.00 cumulative overall GPA (including developmental courses) at the end of the spring semester each year, or you will be suspended from receiving your financial aid unless you file a successful appeal.
-Students will receive a warning letter at the end of the Fall semester and must see a Student Success Coach to establish an academic plan and monitoring system.
+Students will receive a warning notice at the end of the Fall semester.
 See the section on Financial Aid probation below for more information on how Financial Aid suspension may affect your ability to receive aid.
 If you are awarded Summer aid your GPA will be checked again at the end of the summer.
 You must have at least a 2.00 cumulative GPA at the end of the summer or your financial aid will be suspended (see suspension guidelines below).